haselkern/grenade-yeet/README.md

 The code for the mod inside the `grenade-yeet` folder is only around 100 lines including lots of comments.
 It should be easy to understand for beginners, which includes myself as this is my first Factorio mod.

+## TODO

+* Currently only grenades, cluster grenades and cliff explosives can be thrown.
+Ideally all things like nukes and capsules would be supported.

 ---

 When creating a new release you have to bump the version number in `info.json`, write a changelog in `changelog.txt` and then run `make` to build a zip file that is ready for upload.
 This requires [jq](https://stedolan.github.io/jq/) to be installed.
 Make sure to test the zip once before uploading!